kiyanaw/kiyanaw-backend/amplify/backend/api/kiyanaw/resolvers/README.md

 - `Subscription.onUpdateRegion.res.vtl` - Update notifications with auth check
 - `Subscription.onDeleteRegion.res.vtl` - Delete notifications with auth check

+### Note on Region Mutations
+Region mutations (create, update, delete) use auto-generated resolvers with schema-level authorization.
+Custom resolvers were removed due to VTL parsing issues and complexity with parent Transcription lookups.

 ## Deployment

 Deploy these resolvers with: